 You’ll want to create content that is valuable for your audience, which should be a specific targeted audience.
 The content you create should be based on questions they ask or things they should know.

-Your content should be optimized for the search engines.
+Your content should be optimized for search engines.
 This includes the copyrighting format which will include heading tags and strategically placed internal and external links.

 You can learn more about Real Estate SEO here.